-Executive branch employees who are authorized to travel for state business purposes are reimbursed for their travel expenses in accordance with the employee's applicable bargaining unit contract or compensation plan, state policy administered by the Department of Minnesota Management and Budget (PAY0021 - click on HR/Payroll Functions, then Business/Travel/Relocation Expenses, then Policies and Procedures), and applicable agency policy (Admin Policy FMR-4C-01).
+Executive branch employees who are authorized to travel for state business purposes are reimbursed for their travel expenses in accordance with the employee's applicable bargaining unit contract or compensation plan, state policy administered by the Department of Minnesota Management and Budget (PAY0021 - click on HR/Payroll Functions, then Business/Travel/Relocation Expenses, then Policies and Procedures).

 The reimbursement process begins when the employee submits an Employee Expense Report form itemizing the employee's travel expenses and providing related information as required on the form to demonstrate eligibility for reimbursement.
 The completed form is submitted to the employee's supervisor for approval.
 After approval, the form is forwarded to Admin's Financial Management and Reporting team where it is reviewed for accuracy and compliance and processed in SEMA4. the state's human resource/payroll system.

 Here are some helpful tips to avoid common problems that delay processing of reimbursements:

 Original itemized receipts are required for all expenses except meals, taxi services, baggage handling and parking meters.

 Credit card receipts, bank drafts or cancelled checks are not allowable receipts.

 When a trip contains both business and personal travel, the state will only reimburse the business component of the trip.